 As the rush of people between events waned, Izzy’s robot wheeled into the room where Charlotte was about to begin what had been a two-person presentation.
 When the moment for Izzy’s part arrived, her face appeared on the giant screen that looked over everyone.
 Larger than life.

-All Wheels Up is a nonprofit dedicated to making air travel accessible to those with wheelchairs.
+All Wheels Up is a nonprofit dedicated to making air travel accessible to those with wheelchairs an also help people hire personal injury law firm for Porter County.
 Currently, they need to be lifted out of their wheelchairs–literally lose their legs–and hope that the airline will not damage or even lose their wheelchair.
 Anyone who has flown knows what a hassle it is to arrive without luggage, but imagine if that was your legs.
 All Wheels Up is working to persuade airlines to create spaces for wheelchairs like buses and trains have: an occupiable seat that can lift up and securing straps can accommodate someone in a wheelchair.

 Alan Chaulet himself is an entrepreneur with other projects as well.
 Among them, a drone which allows people to virtually attend conferences from the comfort of their homes–not only watch the presentations but move about as they please, talk, and exchange virtual business cards, and another project to provide support for other disabled entrepreneurs.